cozygene/MTV-LMM/README.md

 1. Clone this repository ('MTV-LMM') and save it on your computer.
 2. Set 'dir_path' in files : E_step_1.R, TE_step_3.R to the path in which you saved the main directory  (e.g., "~/Dropbox/MTV-LMM/").
 3. Set 'gcta path' in the init.txt file to the path in which you saved GCTA  (e.g., "/Users/liatshenhav/Downloads/gcta_1.91.3beta_mac/bin/gcta64").
-Otherwise, use the default arguments of init.txt.
+Otherwise, use default arguments in init.txt.
 4. Open your terminal and navigave to the cloned repository.
 5. Run chmod +x run_TE.sh ; chmod +x Time_explainability/TE_step_2.sh (execute permissions).
 6. Run the file 'run_TE.sh' from the main directory.